 Students are required to submit a thesis on a topic of the student's choice, subject to the agreement of their supervisor and the Board of Examiners.
-Length of the main thesis is a maximum of 15,000 words.
-Details on calculating length are found in Section 3.2.4.
+Length of the main thesis is a maximum of 15,000 words, although many excellent Master's theses are considerably shorter (8,000-12,000).
+Details on calculating length are found in Section 3.4.4.